 The repetition of facts alone doesn’t provide a resolution to the conflicting birthplace information.
 But when you consider the information that agrees among the five records as a whole, it certainly appears that you can form at least a tentative hypothesis.

 Conclusion: The 1880 federal census disagrees almost entirely with all other known and suspected records concerning the place of birth of George Barrows/Barris.
 Discounting this record, however, we can conclude that George was most likely born in Maryland about 1856, and that his parents were most likely Philip Barrows and Elizabeth (whose maiden name is unknown as yet).
 Philip was born in Maine, and Elizabeth was born in Germany.
 Searching for a birth record for George in Maryland would provide more evidence to confirm that Philip and Elizabeth were George’s parents.

 Records are great when you can find them, but only rarely will you find that “magic record” that completely solves a genealogy problem on its own.
 Even when it seems to, how can you trust it?
 Analyzing your records as a whole often reveals details not immediately evident.
 Comparing and correlating multiple sources helps you determine the reliability of the information you’ve collected.
 Combining these two processes allows you to feel more confident in the accuracy of your research.

-From the October/November 2015 issue of Family Tree Magazine
+A version of this article appeared in the October/November 2015 issue of Family Tree Magazine.